drewcark/DS5500-drug-discovery/README.txt

-  unzip the data files in Data Files open a terminal window in the main folder run "feature_engineering.ipynb" for the feature engineering and simple GNN with individual features run "DDI.py" for Morgan's Fingerprints and GNN with features and Morgan Fingerprints run "MolGraphGNN.ipynb" for Molecular Graphs and GNN
+  unzip the data files in Data Files open a terminal window in the main folder run "feature_engineering.ipynb" for the feature engineering and simple GNN with individual features run "DDI_prep.py" for preprocessing of data with molecular features and Morgan Fingerprints (end product is "DDI_eq_feat.parquet" and "DDI_red_feat.parquet" run "DDI_model_compare.ipynb" for hyperparameter optimization of a deep feedforward neural network vs a graph neural network,
+    both of which use datasets with molecular features and Morgan Fingerprints run "MolGraphGNN.ipynb" for Molecular Graphs and GNN